-Dr. Oz brought on the challenge of side effects from hCG that has been reported to the FDA.
-Thankfully Dr. Emma cleared it up right away by showing that for the most part, the side effects listed in this manner have to do with using high-dose shots of hCG in fertility treatments.
+Dr. Oz brought on the challenge of side effects from the protocol that has been reported to the FDA.
+Thankfully Dr. Emma cleared it up right away by showing that for the most part, the side effects listed in this manner have to do with using high-dose shots of the hormone in fertility treatments.
 We’re talking one 5000iu shot in one go. hCG Dieters are using much smaller doses of hCG- usually 125-150iu, about 40 times less hCG than the amount used in fertility treatments.
-She added to her position on the low probability of actual “danger” or “risk” involved by stating that out of the thousands of patients she’s treated, not one has had any serious side effect from doing the hCG Diet with injections.
+She added to her position on the low probability of actual “danger” or “risk” involved by stating that out of the thousands of patients she’s treated, not one has had any serious side effect from doing the Diet with injections.

 Improved Recipes on the hCG Diet

-Next Dr. Oz entertained chef Donatella Arpaia who has revamped P2 eating for the hCG diet with recipes that are enjoyable- she did the hCG diet through Dr. Emma and lost 35 lbs in two cycles (what we online mostly refer to as rounds of hCG) and has been maintaining it for several months now, including through the notorious holiday season.
-Arpaia’s husband is actually a Doctor and it was nice to hear his viewpoint on what he observed as his wife went through the human chorionic gonadotropin (hCG) protocol.
+Next Dr. Oz entertained chef Donatella Arpaia who has revamped P2 eating for the diet plan with recipes that are enjoyable- she did the weight loss protocol through Dr. Emma and lost 35 lbs in two cycles (what we online mostly refer to as rounds of hCG) and has been maintaining it for several months now, including through the notorious holiday season.
+Arpaia’s husband is actually a Doctor and it was nice to hear his viewpoint on what he observed as his wife went through the human chorionic gonadotropin protocol.
 He made a great statement, that it’s not like hCG is just so miraculous that you just inject it and the weight falls off- there is a whole protocol involved in order to get the exceptional results that people are achieving.
 Donatella is around food all the time in her day to day life as a chef, and the effects of hCG were strong enough on her that was able to manage the very low calorie diet (for her sounds like it was between 600-800 calories) without much difficulty at all.